Acela timetable title card

 Business Class Food Options

-You can also bring food and drinks onto the train; you should purchase alcoholic beverages on the train.
-Due to FDA regulations, do not bring outside food or drink into the cafe car like all Amtrak trains.
+You can also bring food and drinks onto the train; however, please note that alcoholic beverages must be purchased on board.
+You can not consume the alcohol you brought on the train.
+Due to FDA regulations, you are not permitted to bring outside food or drink into the café car, as with all Amtrak trains.

 First Class Food Options